michaelbrewer/aws-lambda-events/event-schema/README.md

 ## Resources

-See [Lambda Events](https://lambda.101i.de/) for documentation on the different AWS Lambda event structures and see the official docs on the [AWS Lambda Shareable test events](https://docs.aws.amazon.com/lambda/latest/dg/testing-functions.html#creating-shareable-events)
+See [Lambda Events](https://lambda.101i.de/) for more documentation on the different AWS Lambda event structures and see the official docs on [AWS Lambda Shareable test events](https://docs.aws.amazon.com/lambda/latest/dg/testing-functions.html#creating-shareable-events).